-The council estimates the cost of land for the local park by applying an average market value (dollars per square metre) derived from a site-specific valuation, undertaken by Hill PDA's qualified valuer in 2020.
-The valuation is based on the highest and best use of the land, which amounts to \$9,750/sqm.10
+The Council estimates the cost of this land by applying an average market value (dollars per square metre) derived from a site-specific valuation, undertaken by Hill PDA's qualified valuer in 2020.
+The valuation is based on the highest and best use of the land, which amounts to \$9,750/sqm.12

 Hill PDA recommend this rate be "reviewed periodically as the sales trends rate will vary over time as the precinct is developed".
-Hill PDA also recommend a formal valuation at the time of acquisition "to establish a fair and equitable value for the landowners affected".11
+Hill PDA also recommended a formal valuation at the time of acquisition "to establish a fair and equitable value for the landowners affected".
+13

 At this stage, we consider Hill PDA's valuation for land acquisition is reasonable.
-We also advise the council to review the valuation of land acquisition periodically, and at the time of acquisition as stated by Hill PDA.
+We also advise the Council to review the valuation of land acquisition periodically, and at the time of acquisition as stated by Hill PDA.